Armed bank robbers storm another Brazilian town, battle police in streets

 Brazil has a long history of bank heists, and major lenders have struggled with a wave of violent robberies in recent years.

+Still, the country's banking lobby association Febraban said bank raids fell 48.35%, year-on-year, to 47 attacks in the first nine months of 2020.

-The Cametá attack came a day after a similar heist in the southern city of Criciúma.
+The Cametá attack came a day after a similar heist to a Banco do Brasil branch in the southern city of Criciúma.

 Bank robbers there blasted explosives and fired high-caliber weapons at police, in a heist that injured two people and left reams of cash in the streets to be pocketed by locals.